SUBJECTS — Medicine; Science;

 19. Are excessive levels of VLCSFAs part of the cause of the deterioration of the myelin sheath in ALD sufferers or is it a mere byproduct of that process?
 How do we know this?

-20. What is adrenomyelonueropathy (AMN), how does it relate to ALD, and who gets it?
+20. What is adrenomyeloneuropathy (AMN), how does it relate to ALD, and who gets it?

 21. EXTRA CREDIT: The Odones were very lucky in their effort to find a way to arrest the progress of ALD in their son.
 One of the reasons that the scientists were reluctant to immediately publish the remarkable drop in the level of VLCSFAs in Lorenzo’s blood was that they had no idea of what Lorenzo’s Oil would do to the human body.
 Focus on the different possible effects of competitive inhibition and describe a possible scenario for damage that could have been caused by the ingestion of Lorenzo’s Oil.

-QUESTIONS ON MEDICAL ETHICS (These questions can be used as a test.
-Click here for Microsoft Word version without answers.)
+(These questions can be used as a test.
+Click here for a Microsoft Word version without answers.)

 1. What risks did the Odones take by giving a combination of oleic acid and erucic acid to Lorenzo?